ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

 The factory `newIncompleteFuture` method creates an uncompleted future.
-This method should be overridden, if you are implementing a subclass of `CompletableFuture`.
+This method should be overridden if you are implementing a subclass of `CompletableFuture`.

 ```